sunipkm/picc_temp_i2c/README.md

 1. The constructor:

-   The constructor is empty in this case.
+   The constructor is empty in this case, and simply creates an instance of the `hdc1010` object.

 2. `begin(address)`:

    This method opens the slave device address (e.g. `0x41`) on the I2C bus specified by `I2C_FILE` macro during compilation.
 Returns `true` on success.
 This should be tracked in order to obtain reliable information from the device.
 Returns `false` if the device fails to respond to `ioctl` requests or if the I2C bus fails to open.
+After the device is opened, it is by default set to measure temperature and humidity independently.

+3. `acquisition_mode(bool)`:

+   This method sets the acquisition mode of the device.
+If this method is called with `false` as the input, then it sets the device for simultaneous measurement of temperature and relative humidity.
+If this method is called with `true` as the input, then it sets the device for independent measurement of temperature and relative humidity.
+The functions to retrieve the temperature and relative humidity from the device are agnostic to the acquisition method used.

+4. `readMfID()`:

+   This method returns the manufacturer ID of the device (`0x5449` for Texas Instrument).

+5. `readDevID()`:

+   This method returns the address of the device on the I2C bus (should match the address initialized with).